 During my visit to Indy, I stayed in the highly rated, luxury JM Marriott Indy.
 With more than one thousand rooms, it’s one of the largest JW Marriott Hotels in the world!
 The glass tower punctuates Indy’s skyline while reflecting back the clouds and sky all around.

 The rooms are clean-lined and modern.
 I highly recommend splurging on access to the executive lounge where you can get a lovely breakfast, happy hour treats, and late night desserts every day.

 For a smaller, boutique feel check out Hotel Alexander or the soon-to be completed 21C hotel being built inside the old city hall.

 Want to read more about Indy?
 Check out some more ideas from some of the other great travel bloggers that attended this year’s Bloghouse in Indy:

-- From The Kittchen: What to do in Indianapolis
+- The Kittchen: What to do in Indianapolis

-- From Walking on Travels: Steller Indianapolis Restaurants You Don’t Want to Miss and 5 Reasons YOU need to go to Indianapolis with kids
+- Walking on Travels: Stellar Indianapolis Restaurants You Don’t Want to Miss and 5 Reasons YOU need to go to Indianapolis with kids

-- From 10 Miles Behind Me: The 10 Types of Travelers Who Should Visit Indianapolis
+- 10 Miles Behind Me: The 10 Types of Travelers Who Should Visit Indianapolis

-- From Coleman Concierge: 10 Things You Can’t Miss in Indy
+- Coleman Concierge: 10 Things You Can’t Miss in Indy

 Disclosure: While this is not a sponsored post, I was working with Visit Indy, Visit Indiana, and the JW Marriott during my time Indy for the annual Bloghouse conference for travel bloggers.